ngocviet/WoodProject.Revit.Addin/README.md

 `WoodProjectActivity` expects an input file `WoodProjectInput.json` and the template file specified in debug.
 The contents of the embedded JSON are stored in a file named `WoodProjectInput.json`, as specified by the `parameters` of `inputJson` in the activity `WoodProjectActivity`.
 The WoodProject application reads this file from current working folder, parses the JSON and creates walls and floors from the extracted specifications in a new created Revit file `woodproject_result.rvt`, which will be uploaded to `url` you provide in the workitem.

+## Deploy WoodProject

+Use Postman collection "Design Automation For Revit Tutorial"

+Run Task2 - Get an Access Token

+Run Task4 - Update an Existing AppBundle

+Run Task 4 - Upload the Updated AppBundle (change the file parameter in body to select correct file)

+Run Task 4 - Assign an Existing Alias to the Updated AppBundle

 # Further Reading